joburn5000/Shortest-Path/md files/README.md

 - process_data outputs a 2D matrix of strings given a csv file
 - create_city outputs a city given a vector of strings
-- creat_city_list outputs a list of cities given a
+- create_city_list outputs a list of cities given a
   2D matrix
 - connect_cities connects cities together given a list of cities.
 It creates edges and outputs a map that